25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Mausoleo di Augusto

 Welcome to the tomb of the first Emperor of Rome, Emperor Octavian Augustus, which dates back to 28 BCE.
-It is said that Emperor Octavian Augustus took inspiration for his tomb from the one of Alexander the Great in Alexandria.
+It is said that Emperor Octavian Augustus took inspiration for his tomb from that of Alexander the Great in Alexandria.

 It wouldn’t be until 1936, that fascist dictator Mussolini would close the Mausoleo di Augusto to have it restored to an archeological site.
 The last restoration took place in 2016, and only recently reopened to the public.